Alexander Dennis Enviro200: First generation (2003–2007)

 A single demonstrator of the hybrid variant, the Enviro200H, was produced in 2004 and entered long-term trials in London; however the unconventional engine and door layout, combined with the collapse of TransBus International in 2004, led to the type's commercial failure.
 As a result, it was the VDL SB120-based Wright Electrocity hybrid electric single-decker bus that was ordered instead by many operators.

 Following the collapse of TransBus, the Enviro200 was rebranded as the Alexander Dennis Enviro200 by Alexander Dennis, the successor to TransBus.
 Only two more first generation Enviro200s were built following the collapse of TransBus, one diesel and one hybrid vehicle, delivered to Far East Travel of Ipswich in early 2007.
 This pair, and the original London demonstrator, have since passed to Buses Excetera of Guildford.

 The first generation Enviro200 was offered alongside the second generation Enviro200 Dart for a time, but received no further orders following 2007 and was retired in favour of the new model.
-Only five examples were built.
+Only five examples were built and only one is known to exist today being the sole hybrid demonstrator for London, SN54 GRU.
+It was converted to diesel during its working life after its life as a demonstrator and is currently being restored.